karunikbauddh2/Excel_Project-Data_Analytics/Project_2/README.md

 ## 2️⃣ How has EV production evolved over time?
 And what will the next 10 years look like for EVs?

 ### 📈 Skill: Pivot Chart, Slicer & Forecasting

 **Pivot Chart & Slicer**
-🔢 I created a Pivot Chart with Pivot Query using the Model Year.
+- 🔢 I created a Pivot Chart with Pivot Query using the Model Year.
-📊 I also connected a Slicer with the Pivot Chart to easily filter through different car manufaturers.
+- 📊 I also connected a Slicer with the Pivot Chart to easily filter through different car manufaturers.
 <img width="806" height="294" alt="image" src="https://github.com/user-attachments/assets/1fdb5909-a954-47a1-bce3-868834d6af05" />

-**Forecasting**
+⛅**Forecasting**

-🔢 With the same Pivot Chart I created a forecast of EV production for the next 10 years.
+- 🔢 With the same Pivot Chart I created a forecast of EV production for the next 10 years.
 <img width="650" height="314" alt="image" src="https://github.com/user-attachments/assets/99ddd9b6-b475-4034-bade-2375fff578b1" />